Change of status to F-1There are two ways to change your visa status to F-1:

 - If you are currently on a dependent visa, you should include the following:

-- If you are including dependents in your change of status to F-1, include their information on the last page of the I-539, their dependent I-20s (issued by International Admissions) and photocopies of their passports, visas and front/back of I-94.
+- If you are including dependents in your change of status to F-1, include their information on the last page of the I-539, their dependent I-20s (issued by International Admissions) and photocopies of their passports, visas and copy of I-94.

 - Receive updates from USCIS on your case by completing G-1145 (optional)